pgodessa/PeriSizer/README.md

 - Use the segmented line to finely delimit the outer membrane and add it to the ROI
 - Run script
 - New table with measurements is created

+<b>You must change the value "-0.4748858516878298" at line #28 corresponding to your own pixel size ratio